-An average of 2 youth between the ages of 10 and 24 kill themselves each week in Washington state.
-In 2009, youth ages 15 to 19 years accounted for the highest hospitalized attempt rate in Washington -- they accounted for 12% of attempted hospitalizations.
+An average of 2 youth between the ages of 10 and 24 kill themselves each week in Washington State.
+In 2013, youth ages 15 to 19 years accounted for the highest hospitalized attempt rate in Washington -- they accounted for 11% of attempted hospitalizations.
 Although recent data shows decreases in the numbers of youth reporting that they've attempted suicide, increased prevention and awareness continues to be essential.

 In addition to warning signs, risk factors for youth suicide can include:

 - Lack of connection to family and friends (no one to talk to)

 - A recent break-up with a boyfriend or girlfriend